dalgwen/openhab-addons/bundles/org.openhab.voice.actiontemplatehli/README.md

 The sentence "play beethoven on living room" will score 80% when compared with the template containing the dynamic placeholder and 0 when compared with the one without it, as 'beethoven' is not a valid value for the '$musicAuthor' placeholder.
 The action with template "play $* on living room" will be executed.

-### Target members:
+### Group Targets:

 When the target of an action is a group item, you can target its members instead.

 You can use the following fields:

-* itemName: name of the item member to target.
-If present the other fields are ignored.
+* affectedTypes: item types affected by this action (at least one is required or all the group targets configurations is ignored).
-* itemType: type of the item members to target.
+* affectedSemantics: item semantics affected by this action.
-* requiredTags: allow to restrict the members targeted by tags when matching by type.
+* requiredTags: allow to restrict the items targeted by its tags by ignoring items not having all these tags.
 * recursive: when matching by itemType, look for group members in a recursive way, default true.
-* mergeState: on a read action when matching by itemType, merge the item states by performing an AND operation, only allowed for 'Switch' and 'Contact' item types, default false.
+* mergeState: on a read action when matching by itemType, merge the item states by performing an AND operation, only allowed for 'Switch' and 'Contact' item types and for a single affectedType, default false.

 ## Text Preprocessing